nsarka/graphcoll/README.md

 - [ ] Support sizes with KB, MB, GB
 - [ ] Hook into a backend implementation (e.g., UCX ucp_tag_send/recv)
 to perform the actual collective communication described
+- [ ] Create a basic optimization pass that will intelligently arrange p2p operations

 # Notes